 Next up, the patties get seasoned with salt and pepper.
-When you've got great beef, it's the only additional flavoring it needs.
+When you've got great beef, this is the only additional flavoring it needs.
 Think of it as a suit and tie for your patties.

 Step 4: Scrape the Patties

-After flipping the burger, a slice of american (or cheddar) cheese is added to one of the patties and the second patty is placed directly on top.
-This way, the cheese gets heated from both sides simultaneously and rapidly melts, helping the patties stay together on their trip to the sandwich.
+After flipping the burger, a slice of American (or cheddar) cheese is added to one of the patties, and the second patty is placed directly on top.
+This way, the cheese gets heated from both sides simultaneously and rapidly melts, helping the patties stay together on their trip to the bun.

 Step 6: Stack and Go

-Here's the thing with ultra-smashed burgers.
-As with all decisions you make in life, this one comes with a tradeoff.
-You're never gonna achieve the trued medium-rare center that you can get with a bigger, fatter burger.
+Here's the thing with ultra-smashed burgers: As with all decisions you make in life, this one comes with a tradeoff.
+You're never gonna achieve the true medium-rare center that you can get with a bigger, fatter burger.
 The patties are simply too thin.
-This means yes, your burgers come out a little bit dryer, but there are ways to minimize that effect.
+This means that yes, your burgers come out a little bit drier, but there are ways to minimize that effect.

 For one thing, the patties are cooked almost 100% unilaterally.
 That is, they spend most of their time with one side down, developing that massive crust.
 Once you flip them, you've got to work as quickly as possible—that second side should cook for no more than a few seconds.

-That center layer of cheese is also of vital importance, providing fat and moisture to each bite.
+That center layer of cheese is also of vital importance, providing fat and moisture in each bite.

 From start to finish—from the time the meat gets laid down to the time the burger hits the window—the process takes less than a minute.

-The basic cheeseburger at Harlem Shake comes on a Martin's potato roll toasted in butter, along with some homemade pickled cucumbers and onions, and a squirt of a salty-sweet special sauce made with plenty of black pepper.
+The basic cheeseburger at Harlem Shake comes on a Martin's potato roll toasted in butter, along with some homemade pickled cucumbers and onions and a squirt of salty-sweet special sauce made with plenty of black pepper.

-That's not to say you can't get other things on your burger like, oh, this Jerk Fry Burger.
+That's not to say you can't get other things on your burger like, oh, what comes with this Jerk Fry Burger.
 (Pardon a brief moment or two of shameless plugging):

-Pickles, onions, tomato, shredded lettuce, smoked jerk mayonnaise, and french fries (cooked in real beef tallow!) tossed in jerk seasoning piled on top of the patty.
-There are a few other topping options on the menu (like a pickled cherry pepper–bacon relish and a version piled with fried pork rinds), along with homemade veggie or turkey versions of every burger, natural casing hot dogs (bacon-wrapped and deep-fried, if you'd like), a real patty melt, a couple fried chicken sandwiches, some salads, and of course shakes.****
+Pickles, onions, tomato, shredded lettuce, smoked jerk mayonnaise, and French fries (cooked in real beef tallow!) tossed in jerk seasoning and piled on top of the patty.
+There are a few other topping options on the menu (like a pickled cherry pepper–bacon relish and a version piled with fried pork rinds), along with homemade veggie or turkey versions of every burger; natural-casing hot dogs (bacon-wrapped and deep-fried, if you like); a real patty melt; a couple of fried chicken sandwiches, some salads, and, of course, shakes.****

 **** And yes, that's a Big Red you see there.
-Part of my stipulations for helping out were to have a fridge stocked with all my favorite sodas: Big Red, Cheerwine, Vernor's Ginger Ale, Foxon Park Birch Beer, Boylan's Grape Soda, Ting, and Mexican Coke, to name a few.
+Among my stipulations for helping out was to have a fridge stocked with all my favorite sodas: Big Red, Cheerwine, Vernors Ginger Ale, Foxon Park Birch Beer, Boylan's Grape Soda, Ting, and Mexican Coke, to name a few.